Marcus Paus

-Marcus Paus has set to music poets and writers such as Dorothy Parker, W.B.
-Yeats, Oscar Wilde, Siegfried Sassoon, Richard Wilbur, William Shakespeare, Christina Rossetti, Emily Dickinson and Anne Frank, and Norwegians André Bjerke, Jens Bjørneboe, Arne Garborg, Knut Hamsun, Johan Falkberget, Harald Sverdrup and Ole Paus.
+Marcus Paus has set to music poets and writers such as Dorothy Parker, W. B. Yeats, Oscar Wilde, Siegfried Sassoon, Richard Wilbur, William Shakespeare, Christina Rossetti, Emily Dickinson and Anne Frank, and Norwegians André Bjerke, Jens Bjørneboe, Arne Garborg, Knut Hamsun, Johan Falkberget, Harald Sverdrup and Ole Paus.
 His church music works include O Magnum Mysterium and Requiem.
 He is one of the few Norwegian contemporary opera composers and has written several operas for children in cooperation with Ole Paus.
 He co-hosts the podcast series Paus og Castle blir kloke på musikklivet (Paus and Castle Figure Out Music Life) with punk and rap musician Kim Morten Mohn.

 Background

-Marcus Paus was born in Oslo and is a son of one of Norway's best known singer-songwriters Ole Paus and the former pop star Anne-Karine Strøm.
+A member of the Paus family, Marcus Paus was born in Oslo and is a son of one of Norway's best known singer-songwriters Ole Paus and the former pop star Anne-Karine Strøm.
 He grew up in Oslo's Røa borough.
-His grandfather, General Ole Paus, was head of the army group in the military intelligence service of the exile Norwegian High Command in London during the Second World War, one of the founders of the Norwegian Intelligence Service and later the highest-ranking Norwegian in NATO's Command Structure in the 1970s; he was born and raised in Vienna to the Norwegian Consul-General Thorleif Paus and a Viennese mother, Gabriele (Ella) Stein, whose family had converted from Judaism to Catholicism.
-Ella's father, the Viennese lawyer August Stein (1852–1890), left the Jewish Community of Vienna in 1877 and had his children baptized as Catholics in 1885/86.
+His grandfather, General Ole (Otto Cicin von) Paus, was head of the army group in the military intelligence service of the exile Norwegian High Command in London during the Second World War, one of the founders of the Norwegian Intelligence Service and later the highest-ranking Norwegian in NATO's Command Structure in the 1970s; he was born and raised in Vienna to the Norwegian Consul-General Thorleif (von) Paus and a Viennese mother, Gabriele (Ella) Stein, whose family had converted from Judaism to Catholicism.
+Ella's father, the Viennese lawyer August Stein (1852–1890), left the Jewish Community of Vienna in 1877, had his children baptized as Catholics in 1885 and converted to Catholicism himself the following year.
 The family name was officially spelled "von Paus" (or sometimes "de Paus") in Austria-Hungary, although the family didn't use a particle in Norwegian.
-The Paus family belonged to the regional elite governing Upper Telemark from the early 17th century, the "aristocracy of officials" consisting of judges and priests of the state Church of Norway; his family branch settled as merchants and ship-owners in the port town of Skien in the late 18th century and were noted as millionaire steel industrialists in Christiania (Oslo) in the 19th and 20th centuries.
+The Paus family belonged to the regional elite governing Upper Telemark from the early 17th century, the "aristocracy of officials" consisting of judges and priests of the state Church of Norway.
+He is a descendant of Peter Paus, commemorated in a Latin elegy authored by his son, Paul Paus, both 17th-century priests.
+His family branch settled as merchants and ship-owners in the port town of Skien in the late 18th century and were noted as millionaire steel industrialists in Christiania (Oslo) in the 19th and 20th centuries.
 The family were the closest relatives of playwright Henrik Ibsen, who was a first cousin of Marcus Paus's great-great-grandfather, steel industrialist Ole Paus.
 His grandfather and great-grandfather owned Kvesarum Castle in Sweden until 1951.

 In 2019 he married the composer and singer Tirill Mohn, a former member of the art rock band White Willow and a descendant of the artists Christian Krohg and Oda Krohg; he and his wife are distantly related as both are descendants of Norway's first attorney-general Bredo Henrik von Munthe af Morgenstierne Sr.